krogseng/image-gallery/LAB2.md

 ## Bonus

 Allow the user to select (up to you how, an edit button, or click on image, etc) an existing image and then edit it.
+You can either add an edit form component, resuse the add component, or offer inline editiong.

-Offer the user the option to cancel and don't update the list until the user clicks Save or some similar action.
+If you use a form, offer the user the option to cancel and don't update the list until the user clicks Save or some similar action.

 ## Testing